-Michigan will work with FMCSA to conduct motor carrier and HM shipper/carrier interventions, and cargo tank facility reviews as indicated in the table.
+MSP-CVED will work with FMCSA to conduct motor carrier and HM shipper/carrier interventions, and cargo tank facility reviews as indicated in the table.
 These will include CSA investigations of prioritized interstate and intrastate motor carriers, shipper/carriers, cargo tank facilities, and non-frivolous carrier complaints.
+CSA Offsite-Michigan is not scheduled to attend CSA Offsite Intervention training until August 27-29, 2019.
+Michigan will commit to completing zero CSA Offsite Interventions in FY 2019.
+Michigan will commit to completing 50 CSA Offsite Interventions on interstate carriers in FY 2020.